The Whisper Man

-The Whisper Man is an upcoming American crime thriller film directed by James Ashcroft and written by Ben Jacoby and Chase Palmer.
-It is based on the novel of the same name by Alex North, and stars Robert De Niro, Michelle Monaghan, Adam Scott, Michael Keaton, John Carroll Lynch, Hamish Linklater, and Owen Teague.
+The Whisper Man is a 2026 American crime thriller film directed by James Ashcroft and written by Ben Jacoby and Chase Palmer.
+It is based on the novel of the same name by Alex North and stars Robert De Niro, Michelle Monaghan, and Adam Scott.

+The film's plot follows recently widowed novelist Tom Kennedy and his young son Jake, who move to the town of Garretton as police investigate a child abduction apparently connected to an infamous serial killer known as the Whisper Man.
+When Jake is abducted, Tom is drawn into the investigation alongside his estranged father, the detective who originally captured the killer.

+The film was released on August 28, 2026, by Netflix and received mixed reviews from critics.